Sun-zhenghao-BU/Deep-Learning-Project--EC523/README.md

 style_img = imgLoad("TestPicture/image11.jpg")
 ```

-After that, you can change the weight of content, weight of style, and num of epoch:
+After that, you can change the weight of content, weight of style, and num of epoch(All of this parameters can be changed by yourself):

 ```
 content_weight = 1